digitalcredentials/credential-status-manager-git/README.md

 ### Check if caller has authority to update status of credentials

-The `hasStatusAuthority` is an instance method that is called on a credential status manager initialized by `createStatusManager`.
+The `hasAuthority` is an instance method that is called on a credential status manager initialized by `createStatusManager`.
 It is an asynchronous method that accepts an access token for the API of the caller's Git service of choice, and reports whether the caller has the authority to update the status of credentials.

-Here is a sample call to `hasStatusAuthority` in the context of Express.js middleware:
+Here is a sample call to `hasAuthority` in the context of Express.js middleware:

 ```ts
 // retrieves status credential manager